IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 	- presence of air djinni/teleportation
 The Kite Fighters
 - ==Owl is using the kites to signal stealth attacks on the reservoirs?
-	- using to broadcast arcane signals to control the automata? or the undead?
+	- using to broadcast arcane signals to control the automata
 		- would need to get the eledeia automata near the riot loc
-	- to signal ppl to take out auxiliary water services? secretly, make it look like an accident. they're systematically taking out the diff reservoirs to find which one has Nexida
 - Merriwink challenges Toby to steal the Valespinner for her
 	- also to get back at her "evil" twin, Mettlewise
+- Mettlewise won Valespinner when she exposed Coriolis' gambling fraud?
+3yrs ago
+	- maybe not, would be confusing to have him appear at two time points
 - Valespinner - a 100+ yr old kite, engineered by Tensorat.
 The undisputed champion
 	- the spine / inner layering of the kite has some clue
 - do research on the sport